Ejlonn/School/README.md

 # School
-this is a basic c program to try Makefile, project organizing on cpp
+this is a basic c program to try Makefile and project organizing on c/cpp

 # How to build?
-on terminal: make all (this compiles all the source code and links on an executable file named "program" to run: simply type ./program on base folder
+on terminal: make all (this compiles all the source code and links on an executable file named "program"

+to run: simply type ./program on base folder

 to debug: make debug (if you want to change something on source code and you get error you can open "program" in gdb debug mode)